HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 === "On-Premises"
     You can retrieve multiple content items in one REST call through a list of Universally Unique Identifiers (UUIDs).
 For more information, see [WCM REST V2](../../manage_content/wcm_development/wcm_rest_v2/wcm_rest_v2_starting.md).

+### Web Content Manager REST API V2 - Update OpenAI ChatGPT to latest model gpt-4o

+=== "Containers"
+    Starting CF221, the AI model is switched to ```gpt-4o```.
+This model is the newest and the most capable model with up-to-date information.
+For more information, see [Getting started with the REST service for Web Content Manager V2](../../get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md).

+=== "On-Premises"
+    Starting CF221, the AI model is switched to ```gpt-4o```.
+This model is the newest and the most capable model with up-to-date information.
+For more information, see [Getting started with the REST service for Web Content Manager V2](../../get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md).

 ### SEO tag configuration for Open Graph compatibility

 === "Containers"
-    A new configuration option is added to generate [Open Graph](https://ogp.me/) compatible tags when rendering DX to be better parsable by social networks or search engines.
+    A new configuration option is added to generate [Open Graph](https://ogp.me/) compatible tags when rendering DX.
+The Open Graph protocol allows you to set the `property` attribute value in the meta tag, improving the parsing of your website's content by social networks or search engines.
 For more information, see [Adding HTML meta tags for Search Engine Optimization (SEO)](../../manage_content/wcm_delivery/deliver_webcontent_on_dx/customizing_content/wcm_config_wcmviewer_seo.md).

 === "On-Premises"
-    A new configuration option is added to generate [Open Graph](https://ogp.me/) compatible tags when rendering DX to be better parsable by social networks or search engines.
+    A new configuration option is added to generate [Open Graph](https://ogp.me/) compatible tags when rendering DX.
+The Open Graph protocol allows you to set the `property` attribute value in the meta tag, improving the parsing of your website's content by social networks or search engines.
 For more information, see [Adding HTML meta tags for Search Engine Optimization (SEO)](../../manage_content/wcm_delivery/deliver_webcontent_on_dx/customizing_content/wcm_config_wcmviewer_seo.md).

 ### TinyMCE - New menu options for inline editing